influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v1/_index.md

 ---
 title: InfluxDB v1 client libraries
 description: >
-  v1 client libraries work with the InfluxDB 1.7 API and should be fully compatible with InfluxDB 1.5+.
+  InfluxDB v1 client libraries work with the InfluxDB 1.7 API and should be fully compatible with InfluxDB 1.5+.
   View the list of available client libraries.
 menu:
   influxdb_cloud_serverless: